 A major focus of the Childs laboratory is on the potentiation of natural killer (NK) cells, which are the key immune cell effectors of cancer cell death.
 NK cells are dominated by inhibitory pathways that under normal circumstances limit their lethality.
 Dr. Childs has explored a number of methods to block this inhibition of NK cells in tumors.
 Recently, his team has discovered that exposing tumors to proteasome inhibitors sensitizes them to NK cells through expression of tumor necrosis factor-related apoptosis-inducing ligand (TRAIL).
 He and his colleagues are also developing methods to increase the expression of adhesion molecules on NK cells that will allow them to better access the bone marrow microenvironment where hematologic malignancies originate.

 Information gleaned from Dr. Childs’s translational research has defined novel pathways through which malignancies may be targeted by the human immune system.
-Dr. Childs currently has a number of transplant protocols underway that are based on research conducted in his laboratory.
-Recently, he has focused on developing methods to improve the outcome of allogeneic stem cell transplantation for aplastic anemia where immunosuppressant therapies have failed and to improve the outcome for patients who lack a matched donor.
+Dr. Childs has recently focused efforts on developing methods to improve the outcome of allogeneic stem cell transplantation for aplastic anemia where immunosuppressant therapies have failed and to improve the outcome for patients who lack a matched donor.
 Dr. Childs and his colleagues have developed and implemented a protocol that combines two stem cell sources: transplanted umbilical cord blood and cells purified from a partially matched relative (parent, child, or un-matched sibling) to treat patients with aplastic anemia that are at high risk of graft rejection.
-This pilot trial has shown early signs of sustained donor engraftment in most patients and excellent long-term survival.
+This pilot trial has resulted in sustained donor engraftment in most patients and excellent long-term survival.